Following Your Kids on Social Media (25 Parent Tips)

 I think parents should definitely follow their kids on Instagram, Tik Tok, Snapchat, and other forms of social media.

-Parents should give kids a good example of how to be an uplifting, healthy voice on social media, and when their kids post something, ideally parents and family members should be the first ones there cheering the post on and engaging with it.
+Parents should give kids a good example of how to be an uplifting, healthy voice on social media sites, and when their kids post something, ideally parents and family members should be the first ones there cheering the post on and engaging with it.
 Most of us are quite self-conscious on social media, and having loved ones around us celebrate us and cheer us on is a huge benefit.
 In all senses, parents should take an interest in what their kids have an interest in, and seek to understand their kids’ world and be a part of it.
 This makes for happy, healthy families.

 It’s also a good way for parents to monitor what their kids are feeling and struggling with so that they can be a better help and support.